 Business Model.
 If we are unsuccessful in transforming our business model, our operating results could be negatively impacted.
-In recent years, we have shifted our business model to become a global technology solutions company that uses software and value-added endpoints, coupled with higher-margin services and a focus on cloud and mobile, to help our customers deliver a rich, integrated and personalized experience to consumers across commerce channels.
-Our success depends heavily on our ability to continue to grow our higher-margin software and services businesses.
-Our ability to grow these businesses depends on a number of different factors including, among others, developing, deploying and supporting the next generation of integrated, platform-based software solutions for the industries we serve; market acceptance of our new and existing software and cloud solutions; enabling our sales force to use a consultative selling model that better incorporates our comprehensive and new solutions; transforming our services performance, capabilities and coverage to improve efficiency, incorporate remote diagnostic and other technologies and align with and support our new solutions; managing professional services and other costs associated with large solution roll-outs; and integrating, developing and supporting software gained through acquisitions.
+In recent years, we have shifted our business model to become a software and services led enterprise provider, along with cloud and mobile solutions, to help our customers deliver a rich, integrated and personalized experience to consumers across commerce channels in a digital first environment.
+We expect to increase our capital expenditures and allocate these expenditures primarily to our strategic growth platforms.
+Our success depends on the return on investment generated from the capital expenditures and our ability to continue to accelerate our shift to recurring software and services revenue streams we identify as strategic growth platforms, while improving the Company's cost structure.
+Our ability to grow these businesses depends on a number of different factors including, among others, developing, deploying and supporting the next generation of digital first software and cloud solutions for the industries we serve; market acceptance of our new and existing software and cloud solutions; successful entry into the payment processing market; enabling our sales force to use a consultative selling model that better incorporates our comprehensive and new solutions; transforming our services performance, capabilities and coverage to improve efficiency, incorporate remote diagnostic and other technologies and align with and support our new solutions; managing professional services and other costs associated with large solution roll-outs; and integrating, developing and supporting software gained through acquisitions.
 In addition, development of these businesses may require increased capital and research and development expenses and resource allocation, and while we will seek to have the right level of investment and the right level of resources focused on these opportunities, these costs may reduce our gross margins and the return on these investments may be lower, or may develop more slowly, than we expect.
 In addition, we continue to pursue initiatives to expand our customer base by increasing our use of indirect sales channels, and by developing, marketing and selling solutions aimed at the small- to medium-business market.
-It is not yet certain whether these initiatives will yield the anticipated benefits, or whether our solutions will be compelling and attractive to small- and mediumsized businesses.
+It is not yet certain whether these initiatives will yield the anticipated benefits, or whether our solutions will be compelling and attractive to small- and medium-sized businesses.
 If we are not successful in growing our higher-margin software and services businesses and expanding our customer base at the rate that we anticipate, we may not meet our growth and gross margin projections or expectations, and operating results could be negatively impacted.